abele/opd/README.rst

 Orthogonal Perspective Demo
 ===========================
 Demonstrates Orthographic projection from variable observer point.

-Serves as practical part of bachelor's thesis at `Riga Technical University`.
+At the time it was created it served as a practical part of bachelor's thesis at `Riga Technical University`. *Now* author is intended to use it as sandbox for testing in C++ as it is poorly written code.

 :Author: Jānis Ābele <janis.abele@gmail.com>